 Cooked in the pan on the hob, and finished off under the grill to ensure a healthy glow on the top, frittata is one of those quick and easy dishes that can be adapted in so many ways (i.e. whatever you’ve got handy).
 Pretty much the only prerequisites are eggs and cheese.
 Because cheese is always mandatory in my life.

 This particular frittata was made extra luxurious with the addition of a few splashes of double cream that were left over from a recent adventure making a salted caramel sauce (I forget what for, although I’m not entirely ruling out ‘so I could just eat it with a spoon’), but this can totally just be made up with additional milk, if you don’t have cream lying about in your fridge.

-This is a simple recipe for frittata, but in this case was inspired by the leftovers sitting in my fridge and so it is an original for The Usual Saucepans.
+This is a simple recipe for a spinach and feta frittata, but in this case was inspired by the leftovers sitting in my fridge and so it is an original for The Usual Saucepans.
 It makes enough for two, and should be served with a side salad.

 Crack your eggs into a jug and to it add the salt, pepper and herbs/spices; whisk until the yolks and whites are combined.
 Add the cream and milk into the jug and whisk in.
 Grate your cheddar and add it to the jug.

 Place a knob of butter in the bottom of a large, deep frying pan and turn on to a medium heat.
 Wilt your spinach and the spring onion in the pan and when it’s two-thirds of the way there pour the egg mix in.
 Turn the grill on to max to heat up.